-Heat the oil over low to moderate heat in a large, heavy based saucepan and saute the onion, garlic, red capsicum, diced or dried chilli and spices until onion is softened and translucent.
-Remove from the pan onto a plate and turn up the heat to sauté the mince, cooking quickly until browned and breaking down any chunks of meat with a wooden spoon.
+Heat oil over low to moderate heat in a large, heavy based saucepan and slow sauté the onion, garlic, diced or dried chilli and spices, covered, until onion has softened a bit; add the capsicum and stir through and cook for another few minutes until onion is translucent.
+Remove vegetables onto a plate with a slotted spoon, add a further tablespoon of oil to the pan and increase heat to high.
+Add the mince, sautéing quickly until mostly browned, breaking down any chunks of meat with a wooden spoon.
 Pour in the red wine and simmer for 2-3 minutes.
-While waiting, pour a glass for yourself (chef’s privilege)
+While waiting, pour a glass for yourself (chef’s privilege) 🙂

 Stir in the onion mixture, tinned tomatoes, tomato paste, Worcestershire sauce and crumble in the stock cube.
 Season with salt and pepper.
 Bring to the boil, cover then reduce temperature and simmer over a gentle heat for around 50 minutes to 1 hour, stirring occasionally until the mixture is rich and thickened.
-Add the beans and sweetcorn and cook for a further 10 minutes with the lid to the side.
-At the end of the cooking time, add the fresh herbs and remove from the heat.
+Add the beans and sweetcorn and cook for a further 10 minutes with the lid off.
+At the end of the cooking time, stir through the fresh herbs and remove from the heat.

 This does make quite a spicy, hot chilli, depending on the type of chillies you’re using and your personal taste – use with caution.

 The chilli is even tastier a day or two after it’s cooked as the flavours develop and the texture becomes richer.
 Simply leave it to cool, place in the fridge and heat before serving.
 It also freezes very well after cooling down in the fridge for a bit.